The Zakim Bridge

 The history of The Greenway goes back to the 1940s with the increasing number of vehicles on the city streets.
 Looking for a way to alleviate traffic and congestion in downtown Boston, city officials decided to build an elevated highway cutting through the heart of Boston.
 As a result, more than 1,000 buildings were demolished, with approximately 10,000 residents displaced.
 Construction of the Central Artery began in 1951 and was completed in 1959.
 Painted a matte green, former Boston mayor Tom Menino called the Central Artery "the other green monster," referring to the green wall at Fenway Park.

 Realizing the design flaws and limitations of the Central Artery on the city for future development, a new plan was devised to move the elevated highway underground.
 Construction of the new Central Artery/Tunnel Project, affectionately known as the Big Dig, began in 1991.
 After years of construction, delays, and cost overruns, the nation's most complex and costliest highway project opened in 2007.
 It freed up the much-needed open space, revitalized neighborhoods, and reunited the city once divided by the green monster.

 Downtown Boston.
 Central Artery/Tunnel Project, post Big Dig

-The Greenway Conservancy, an independently incorporated non-profit organization, was established in 2004.
+The Greenway Conservancy is an independently incorporated non-profit organization established in 2004.
 In 2008, the State Legislature confirmed the Conservancy as the designated steward of The Greenway.
-It officially opened to the public in October 2008, with tens of thousands of visitors coming together for the park’s inaugural celebration.
+It officially opened to the public in October 2008 with tens of thousands of visitors who joined in the park’s inaugural celebration.
 In February 2009, the Greenway Conservancy assumed operational responsibility for the park.